RDols/dzRequestSolarInfo/README.md

   (Temporary uncomment lines 143 and 155 to figure the names)

 ## Known Isuues
- - It needs domoticz V4.11543
+ - It needs domoticz V4.11543 or newer
- - Energy Usage is not updated correctly after 1 day.
+ - Energy Usage is not updated correctly after 1 day. (fixed i hope)

 ## Notes
 Code is free for use, but no guarantees